-If you’re treating your generic compliance ratio as just another line on your contract, you’re doing yourself and a pharmacy a disservice.
+If you’re treating your generic compliance ratio as just another line on your wholesaler contract, you’re doing yourself and a pharmacy a disservice.

 There’s a substantial amount of money to be earned from this system if you are navigating it thoughtfully, which means there’s a lot of money to lose out on if you’re not.

-Average rebates for generic compliance range from $2,300 a month for the lowest tier to $17,500 for the highest.
+Average rebates for generic compliance can range from $2,300 a month for the lowest tier to $17,500 for the highest.

 That means by not paying attention to your generic purchasing, you could be losing out on more than $15,000 every single month.
-Over a single year, that is hundreds of thousands of dollars that you could take home and invest elsewhere in your pharmacy, making your services better for patients.
+Over a single year, that is hundreds of thousands of dollars that you could take home or invest elsewhere in your pharmacy business, making your services better for patients.

 And these rebates are not the only benefit of this system.
 Hitting certain generic compliance incentives can also give you access to deeper brand discounts that further help your bottom line.